Setting up your Workstation

 This section assumes that you are already following the Requirements for a Workstation section.

 We will not cover how to install Ubuntu 24.04 itself, since there are many good guides available.
-Instead, here are some usefull resources:
+Instead, here are some useful resources:

 Once Ubuntu 24.04 is installed and configured, you can proceed with setting up ROS 2 Jazzy.
 We recommend following the official ROS 2 installation guide: